Complexity and curvature of (pairs of) Cohen-Macaulay modules, and their applications: Introduction

 \begin{customtheorem}{D}[See \Cref{thm:diff} and Corollary~\ref{cor:Berger}] \begin{enumerate}[\rm (1)] \item Suppose $R$ is an equidimensional reduced local ring, the residue field $k$ of $R$ has characteristic $0$, and $R$ is either essentially of finite type over $k$ or it is a homomorphic image of a power series ring over $k$.
 Let $\Omega_{R/k}$ be CM.
 Then the following hold. \begin{enumerate}[\rm (a)] \item If $e(R) \dim(R) \le 2 \embdim(R)$ and $\curv_R(\Omega_{R/k})\le 1$, then $R$ is regular. \item If $R$ is not a field, $\Omega_{R/k}$ has minimal multiplicity, and $e(R)\dim(R)\ge 2\embdim(R)$, then $\injcurv_R(\Omega_{R/k})> 1$. \end{enumerate} \item {\rm \Cref{Conj-B63}} due to Berger holds true when $e(R) \le 2 \embdim(R)$ and $\curv_R(\Omega_{R/k})\le 1$. \end{enumerate} \end{customtheorem}

 We now describe briefly the contents of the article.
 In \Cref{sec:cx-curv-seq}, we recall the notion of complexity and curvature of sequences of non-negative real numbers, and prove various preliminary properties of them.
-In \Cref{sec:cx-curv-mod}, we define Ext and Tor complexity and curvature of a pair of modules based on the notions from \Cref{sec:cx-curv-seq}.
+In \Cref{sec:cx-curv-mod}, we recall Ext and Tor complexity, and define Ext and Tor curvature of a pair of modules based on the notions from \Cref{sec:cx-curv-seq}, and we also establish a connection between Ext and Tor complexity (resp., curvature), see \Cref{cx-duality}.
 This section contains many preparatory results about these invariants.
 In \Cref{sec:mult}, we recall the notion of (CM) modules of minimal multiplicity, and relate them to Ulrich modules (\Cref{prop:cm-min-ul}).
-Along the way, we also establish a new characterization of Ulrich modules (\Cref{thm:e-mu-type}). \Cref{sec:cx-curv-cm-mod} is devoted to proving the first main results of this paper, namely \Cref{thm-A} and \Cref{cor:1st-intro}. \Cref{sec:cx-curv-cm-mod-min-mult} proves \Cref{thm-B} and \Cref{cor:main-cx-curv-CM-min-mult} which compliments the results of \Cref{sec:cx-curv-cm-mod}. \Cref{sec:char} contains various criteria for a local ring to be complete intersection, hypersurface or regular in terms of Ext and Tor complexity and curvature of certain pairs of CM modules.
+Along the way, we also establish a new characterization of Ulrich modules (\Cref{thm:e-mu-type}). \Cref{sec:cx-curv-cm-mod} is devoted to proving the first main results of this paper, namely \Cref{thm-A} and \Cref{cor:1st-intro}. \Cref{sec:cx-curv-cm-mod-min-mult} proves \Cref{thm:cx-curv-min-mult} and Corollaries~\ref{Cor:cx-curv-min-CM} and \ref{cor:main-cx-curv-CM-min-mult}, which compliment the results of \Cref{sec:cx-curv-cm-mod}. \Cref{sec:char} contains various criteria for a local ring to be complete intersection, hypersurface or regular in terms of Ext and Tor complexity and curvature of certain pairs of CM modules.
 Section~\ref{sec:diff} deals with module of differentials, where we mainly prove \Cref{thm-D}.

+Finally, it is worth mentioning that in two related follow-up papers \cite{DGS1, DGS2}, many of the results of Sections~\ref{sec:cx-curv-cm-mod} and \ref{sec:cx-curv-cm-mod-min-mult} have found further applications.